Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 This is arguably one of the best light dimming products we have and the kit comes with its own remote control, which is good for nights when using your voice may not be best.

-The biggest complaint besides the cost is that it doesn't support scenes, however; it's a sophisticated smart product that is extremely effective with lighting controls.
+The biggest complaint besides the cost is that the dimmers can be difficult to set up depending on the home.
+However, it's a sophisticated smart product that is extremely effective with lighting controls.

 4. Vivint.
 SmartHome - Complete

 - Vivint is a built smart ecosystem with lights, thermostats, door locks, and home security